 Transactions involving interests in reserve lands are managed under the Indian Act by the federal government.
 The Indian Lands Registry System (ILRS) is one tool for registering interests in reserve lands.
-Currently the ILRS is managed by Indigenous Services Canada and is available to the public on the Indigenous Services Canada website (users set up an account).
+Currently the ILRS is managed by Indigenous Services Canada and is available to the public on the Indigenous Services Canada website.
 It provides records relevant to ownership, leases, permits, and other interests that may apply to land.